 - Plain, full cream yogurt

-I use organic products, but opt for white flour instead of whole grain for this recipe.
-I make up my own Self raising flour using Einkorn Flour (I LOVE, LOVE this flour) You can use Self Raising Whole grain flour for a bit more of a rustic scone.
+I use organic products a lot, but opt for white flour instead of whole grain for this recipe.
+I make up my own self raising flour using Einkorn Flour.
+My grocery store rarely carries this brand, so I'll use the Gold Medal brand usually.
+You can use self raising whole grain flour for a bit more of a rustic scone.

 STEP ONE: Make up your dough.

 Start by using your fingers to work the butter into the flour.
-You're aiming for a mix that looks a little like fine breadcrumbs.
+You're aiming for a mix that looks a little like fine breadcrumbs (see above).
 Add the yogurt and mix to form a firm dough.

 STEP 2: Roll out your dough and press out your circles.

-Roll out your dough to a half inch thickness.
+Roll out your dough to a thickness of ½ to ¾ inch.
 Use a cookie cutter to press out your scone circles.
 Make sure you dust the cutter well to prevent any sticking.

 STEP 3: Bake and Serve